 Nearly five thousand years ago, Santorini was home to one of the world’s most advanced civilizations.
 The Minoans, based in the settlement of Akrotiri on Santorini’s southern tip, were a prosperous seafaring people who thrived on trade across the Aegean and the wider Mediterranean world.
 In the mid-second millennium B.C., however, that came to a sudden and violent end.
 One of the largest volcanic eruptions in recorded history blasted apart the center of the island, leaving the Minoan civilization in ruins.
 So great was the cataclysm, in fact, that some historians believe it may have formed the basis for the legend of Atlantis.

 While Santorini’s volcanic heart continues beating beneath the island, it is the remnants of this disaster that provides some of Santorini’s most stunning vistas.
 Towering, craggy cliffs trace out the rim of the caldera left behind by the ancient paroxysm, atop which several of the island’s cities and towns precariously cling.
 Take a leisurely tour around the slumbering volcanic crater, take a challenging hike around the steep and unforgiving terrain or even take a plunge off the sun-baked cliffs at Amoudi Bay.
 No matter what you do, you’re sure to have an unforgettable experience.

-A Day at The Beach
+A Day at The Beach in Santorini

 One of Santorini’s greatest appeals is its diverse collection of uniquely beautiful beaches.
 While the western coast of the island is largely home to great cliffs and rugged landscapes, the eastern coast slopes more gently toward the sea, creating a number of delightful volcanic-sand beaches.
 Resort destinations like Kamari and Perissa are well-known for their luxurious accommodations, family-friendly atmospheres and access to water sports such as jet skis and kayaks.